Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Introduction

 \section{Introduction}

 Locally repairable codes (LRCs) are a class of error-correcting codes designed to enable the recovery of individual code symbols by accessing only a small subset of other symbols, known as \emph{local recovery sets} (also referred to as repair groups).
 This property, formalized through the notions of \emph{locality} and \emph{availability}, makes LRCs particularly attractive for distributed storage systems, where node failures lead to data loss modeled as erasures~\cite{Gopalan}.
-By providing multiple, disjoint recovery sets for each symbol, LRCs allow local repair with low bandwidth and latency overheads, and have therefore received significant attention in recent years.
+By providing multiple, disjoint recovery sets for each symbol, LRCs allow local repair with low bandwidth and latency overheads, and have therefore received significant attention in recent years, with applications extending beyond distributed storage~\cite{PIR_LRC_equivalent}.

-Although LRCs were originally introduced to combat erasures, the existence of multiple recovery sets naturally suggests their applicability to error correction as well.
-In practical storage and memory systems, failures are often better modeled as random errors—such as bit flips—rather than erasures, reflecting data corruption at the level of memory elements \cite{MLD_LDPC}.
-Such bit flips arise from a variety of unavoidable physical effects and remain a major concern even in highly reliable systems, including safety-critical applications~\cite{cosmic_rays_aircraft_2025}.
-When errors are present, corrupted symbols may invalidate some recovery sets, thereby affecting the reliability of local decoding.
-This observation motivates the use of \emph{majority-logic decoding} (MLD), a classical decoding paradigm first introduced for Reed--Muller codes \cite{reed1954class,Massey1963Threshold}.
-Under MLD, each symbol is recovered by taking a \emph{majority vote} over multiple recovery sets, where each set provides an independent linear equation for the target symbol.
-Decoding succeeds as long as a majority (i.e., at least half) of these equations remain uncorrupted \cite{One_step_RM}.
+Although LRCs were originally introduced to combat erasures, the presence of multiple recovery sets also suggests potential robustness to \emph{errors}.
+In practical storage and memory systems, failures are often better modeled as random errors---such as bit flips---rather than erasures, reflecting data corruption at the level of memory elements~\cite{MLD_LDPC}.
+Such bit flips may arise from unavoidable physical effects and remain a concern even in highly reliable systems, including safety-critical applications~\cite{cosmic_rays_aircraft_2025}.
+When errors are present, corrupted symbols may invalidate some recovery sets, thereby degrading the reliability of local recovery.
+This observation motivates the use of \emph{majority-logic decoding} (MLD), a classical decoding paradigm first introduced for Reed--Muller (RM) codes~\cite{reed1954class,Massey1963Threshold}.
+Under MLD, each recovery set produces a local estimate (a \emph{vote}) for the target symbol, and the decoder outputs the majority of these votes (with an arbitrary tie-breaking rule when needed)~\cite{One_step_RM}.
+In the binary case, each local estimate is a parity computation and can be implemented using \textsf{XOR} operations.
+More broadly, highly efficient erasure-coding families such as Tornado codes and fountain codes (e.g., LT and Raptor codes) rely on sparse parity constraints and iterative decoding procedures whose computations are mostly just \textsf{XOR} operations, enabling low-complexity (often linear- or near-linear-time) encoding and decoding on erasure channels~\cite{Tornado_codes,LT_code,Raptor_code}.